pa0005in/sawadeekard_price/README.md

   ![image](https://github.com/pa0005in/sawadeekard_price/assets/142402904/4485c1f1-1ddb-4622-9e26-02c32485ce05)
   Galar Gallery (#GG0x) and Trainer Gallery (#TG0x) cannot be read by the script
   ![image](https://github.com/pa0005in/sawadeekard_price/assets/142402904/a0da95e0-7ac4-4826-b1a7-336d002d9bf4)
+  __Resolved in Version 2.0__
+  Current solution will remove the repeated entry upon detection by checking for the same ID and Title.
+  The removed entry will be declared and printed out to let the user know that a repeated entry was detected.
+  For items that do not have a price due to inventory audit, the price will remain as per previous pricing.

 __2) The codes for each series is an individual class.__
   Future version can simplify the entire code to a single parent to simplify the code for checking and running.
+  ___Resolved in Version 2.0__
+  Currently all Scarlet Violet Series will be able to use the same parent code with minor changes to url, number of pages for each series and string containing the set name to replace.

 ## Acknowledgements
 This script was just a passion project after learning how to do webscraping through Python using BeautifulSoup4.